fdenoodt/UA-Artificial-Intelligence-Labs/06 machine learning/readme.md

 $$
 h_1=f_{\text{initial}}(x_0)
 $$
 Next, we’ll combine the output of the previous step with the next letter in the word, generating a vector summary of the the first two letters of the word.
-To do this, we’ll apply a sub-network that accepts a letter and outputs a hidden state, but now also depends on the previous hidden state h1*h*1.
-We denote this sub-network as f*f*.
+To do this, we’ll apply a sub-network that accepts a letter and outputs a hidden state, but now also depends on the previous hidden state $h_1$.
+We denote this sub-network as $f$.

 h2=f(h1,x1)*h*2=*f*(*h*1,*x*1)